-Kristin J. Anderson is a Professor of psychology at the University of Houston-Downtown.
+Kristin J. Anderson is a professor of psychology at the Center for Critical Race Studies at the University of Houston-Downtown.
 She earned a Ph.D. in Psychology from the University of California, Santa Cruz.
 Anderson's research explores "benign" bigotry--subtle forms of prejudice and discrimination.
 Her teaching responsibilities include Research Methods, Psychology and the Law, Psychology of Prejudice, Psychology of Women, and Social Psychology.
-Anderson's scholarship has appeared in journals such as Sex Roles, Psychology of Women Quarterly, Journal of Language and Social Psychology and the Journal of Latinos and Education.
-She blogs for Psychology Today and Cambridge University Press.
+She is the author of Modern Misogyny: Anti-Feminism in a Post-Feminist Era (2015, Oxford) and Benign Bigotry: The Psychology of Subtle Prejudice (2010, Cambridge).
+She blogs for Psychology Today.

 - Emotion, Mood, Affect

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.

 - Anderson, K. J. (2015).
 Modern misogyny: Anti-feminism in a post-feminist era.
 New York, NY: Oxford University Press.

 - Anderson, K. J. (2010).
 Benign bigotry: The psychology of subtle prejudice.
 New York: Cambridge University Press.